sdsc/sdsc-summer-institute-2021/2.1a_Python_for_HPC/1_dask_tutorial/README.md

 `dask.dataframe` (even sections) and low-level use of dask graphs and schedulers (odd sections.)

+## On Expanse

+Use the singularity container at:

+`/expanse/lustre/projects/sds166/zonca/dask-numba-si21.sif`

 ## Prepare

     conda env create -f binder/environment.yml